-Port 8443 is required for clients to POST the SAML assertions to the Cloud SP (a Cloud datapod)
+Port 8443 is required for clients to POST or REDIRECT the SAML assertions to the WSS SAML Service Provider (a Cloud datapod)

-The Cloud does not sign or encrypt Authentication requests (those do NOT contain sensitive information)
+The WSS SAML Service Provider may sign but does not encrypt Authentication requests (those do NOT contain sensitive information)

 Authentication Response's, however, MUST be signed by the IDP, and must contain the IDP signing certificate

 Cloud does not currently support encrypted AuthnResponse's

 Visual of the SAML client-to-SP and client-to-IDP interaction: